Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How is the cause of ecchymosis diagnosed?

 Your healthcare provider will examine the affected areas and ask when your symptoms began.
-Tell him if you had a recent trauma or you have a medical condition that can cause ecchymosis.
-Tell him about all the medicines you take and if you noticed signs or symptoms begin after you took a medicine.
+Tell him or her if you had a recent trauma or you have a medical condition that can cause ecchymosis.
+Tell him or her about all the medicines you take and if you noticed signs or symptoms begin after you took a medicine.
 You may need blood tests to check your blood cells or measure the amount of inflammation.
 The tests may also show signs of infection or test how well your blood clots.

 How is ecchymosis treated?